epfl-ada/ada-2021-project-improvise-adapt-overcome/README.md

 ## Research questions

+- Can we identify groups in Quotebank publishers and what defines these groups ?
     - Are there any newspapers that reports on similar stories ?
     - Is someone regularly interviewed by some journals but not others ?
     - Do newspapers cite local experts ?
     - If there are groups of news outlets, what attributes define them ?

 ## Additional datasets